xucao-42/bilateral_normal_integration/README.md

 </p>

 ## Dependencies
-Our implementation was tested using Python 3.7 and depends on `Numpy` and `Scipy` for numerical computation, `PyVista` for mesh IO, and `OpenCV` for image IO.
+Our implementation was tested using Python 3.7 and mainly depends on `Numpy` and `Scipy` for numerical computation, `PyVista` for mesh IO, and `OpenCV` for image IO.
-You can ensure the four packages are installed in your python environment by running:
+You can ensure the required packages are installed in your python environment by running:

  ```
 pip install -r requirements.txt
  ```

-If you want to use the CuPy version on GPU, following [the official guides](https://docs.cupy.dev/en/stable/install.html) to install CuPy.
+If you want to use the CuPy version on GPU, following [the official guide](https://docs.cupy.dev/en/stable/install.html) to install CuPy.

 ## Reproduce our results
 The `data` folder contains all surfaces we used in the paper.